dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 1. The relying party sends a `icrc25_granted_permissions` message to the signer.
 2. Upon receiving the message, the signer first checks if it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-3. The signer reply with the list of granted [permission scopes](#scopes) that are active on the current session, if any.
+3. The signer replies with the granted [permission scopes](#scopes) that are active on the current session, if any.

 ```mermaid
 sequenceDiagram